 - Stair-free seating is located in each 100-level section with standard fold-down seating.
 Please preserve these seats (marked with accessibility icons) for guests who need them and one companion, while seating the remainder of the group in front of them, or as close as available seating permits.

-- Wheelchair seating is available in Sections 108, 107, 106, 105 and 100 and are limited to the person with the mobility impairment and one companion due to space limitations.
-Please inform Accessibility Services when you enter the Event Center if you require this accommodation.
-Due to space limitations, wheelchair seating may be restricted to the guest requiring alternate seating space plus one companion.
+- Wheelchair seating is available in Sections 108, 107, 106, 105 and 100 and are limited to the person who requires alternate seating and one companion due to space limitations.
+Please check in with Accessibility Services when you enter the Event Center for the smoothest experience.

 - Degree candidates have a stair-free route upon arrival and throughout the ceremony.
 Those with disability-related needs are encouraged to request accommodations when registering to participate in Commencement.
 If they are not using provided seating, or have questions about managing with crutches or similar access concerns, they should email email@example.com and include their ceremony and major to facilitate seating location, line-up arrangements and similar support.